embEDUx/documentation/src/usage/toolchains.md

     ```

 1. Configure your desired toolchain with *ct-ng* and add the ***.config*** to
-   the repository.
+   the branch.
 In this case we will just use a default configuration, with
    some mandatory modifications.
 For further information read
    [background/toolchains](../background/toolchains.md).